wangywUST/wangywust.github.io/index.md

 ## About Me

-I am currently an Applied Scientist at [Amazon Inc.](https://www.amazon.science/), Seattle.
+I am currently a Postdoc at [UCLA](https://www.amazon.science/) advised by Prof. Kai-wei Chang (http://web.cs.ucla.edu/~kwchang/members/).
 I received my Ph.D. in Computer Science at [National University of Singapore](https://nus.edu.sg/), where I was fortunate to be advised by [Prof. Bryan Hooi](http://bhooi.github.io/) and collaborate with [Prof. Muhao Chen](https://muhaochen.github.io/).
-My current research is focused on **faithful natural language understanding**.
+My current research is focused on **trustworthy natural language processing**.

 <!--
 <strong style="color:#e74d3c; font-weight:600">I am looking for a postdoc or research scientist position in the US and EU.
 I would appreciate a ping if you see a job I might fit.</strong>